DBOMproject/in-toto-dbom-wrapper/README.md

 | repo_id         | false    | DBoM repo to access                |

 ### See the [into-toto docs](https://github.com/in-toto/docs/blob/master/in-toto-spec.md) for more information about in-toto
+## Next Steps

+To learn more about the wrapper, see this [example](example/README.md) which will walk through how the wrapper works
 ## Getting Help

 If you have any queries on in-toto-dbom-wrapper, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)